Skip to Main Content

 Will Interact for Health continue to offer this support?

-• The Responsive Fund RFP is built on previous responsive efforts from Interact for Health, such as Rapid Response Funding, where $1 million was deployed amid Federal funding rollbacks and a $72,000 response to SNAP cuts in 2025.
+• The Responsive Fund RFP is built on previous responsive efforts from Interact for Health, such as Rapid Response Funding, in which $1 million was deployed amid Federal funding rollbacks, and a $72,000 response to SNAP cuts in 2025.
 Future needs for responsive funding will be evaluated on an annual basis.

 Recently Closed Funding Opportunities